Duugu/Sku/index.md

 	- Zone Music No Delay: This immediately plays music when changing zones, and also stops random silence between music tracks when a music track for a zone finishes playing.
 - Fixed a bug with the minimap resource scanner (control + shift + r) where setting herbs to Off under Core > Options > resource scanning > Herbs were disabling the scans for mining nodes too.
 - Added gas resources to Core > Options > resource scanning.
 - There is a new experimental feature: notify on resources (mining nodes, herbs).
 If you are moving the feature is permanently scanning for resource that are popping up on the minimap.
-You are notified If there are new resources, and can then to the usual resource scan to get it.
+You are notified If there are new resources, and can then do the usual resource scan to get it.
 	- The default setting is Off.
 Enable it under core > options > resource scanning > notify on resources.
 	- There is a new key bind for this feature: core > sku key binds > bind key > toggle notify on resources
 	- It is scanning for the same resources that are enabled for the usual scans (core > options > resource scanning > mining/herbs).